 The Company is required by its insurance providers to obtain and hold standby letters of credit.
 These letters of credit serve as a guarantee by the banking institution to pay the Company's insurance providers the incurred claim costs attributable to its general liability, workers' compensation and automobile liability claims, up to the amount stated in the standby letters of credit, in the event that these claims were not paid by the Company.
-These letters of credit are cash collateralized, resulting in the cash being designated as restricted.

 The Company, including its construction joint ventures and its consolidated 50% owned subsidiary, is now and may in the future be involved as a party to various legal proceedings that are incidental to the ordinary course of business.
 The Company regularly analyzes current information about these proceedings and, as necessary, provides accruals for probable liabilities on the eventual disposition of these matters.
 Management, after consultation with legal counsel, does not believe that the outcome of these actions will have a material impact on the Condensed Consolidated Financial Statements of the Company.
-There were no significant unresolved legal issues as of March 31, 2024.
+There were no significant unresolved legal issues as of September 30, 2024.